-A spirited romp along the California coast and through the Golden State's coastal range in the cabriolet was similarly impressive and more enjoyable.
+A spirited romp in the cabriolet along the California coast and through the Golden State's coastal range was similarly impressive and more enjoyable.
 Unlike many convertibles, the CLK feels solid, like it's carved from one thick piece of rigid material.
 Extensive use of high-strength steel alloys of varying thickness in the cabriolet's unibody panels and structure combine with liberal reinforcements of transmission tunnel, cross struts and rear bulkhead to add torsional stiffness and bending resistance and minimize vibration.
-Mercedes claims, in fact, that the stiffness of the cabriolet's body is equal to that of the coupe.
+Mercedes claims that the stiffness of the cabriolet's body is equal to that of the coupe.
 All of this contributes to its precise handling and taut but comfortable ride quality.

 The CLK's front suspension combines two low-mass lower control arms with a strut, coil springs, dual-tube shocks and a stabilizer bar.
 Mercedes chose to use the two lower control arms to improve impact absorption for better wheel control and damping.
 The rear suspension is the latest refinement of Mercedes proven multi-link design.
 It has been tuned for improved absorption of vibration and more predictable handling when driven hard.
 The CLK has very little squat or dive during hard acceleration or braking.